Create Goal Rulesets

 You can create 2 types of Rulesets – Sticky or Non-Sticky.
 Each caters to a specific type of use case.
 To learn how to choose the ruleset type adequate to your use case, see Sticky vs. Non-Sticky Rulesets.

-A goal rule consists of –
+A rule consists of –

 1. The LeadSquared Entity (e.g., lead, activity, opportunity, etc.) and the Rule Trigger (lead created, activity updated, etc.).